Stress Busters for Everyone

 Make time to nourish your spirit with fun.
 Not only will you reduce your parental stress, you'll reconnect with—and share—the joyful parts of yourself.

-Stress can't defeat you if you see it coming and know how to counter it's effects.
 Find the right combination of tactics that work in your life, and you'll thrive in every situation—even for (or especially) the stressful ones.